 A few years later a convincing body of research emerged suggesting visual approaches to teaching and learning have universal validity.
 MLC experimented with a variety of applications to math education and with additional funding from NSF refined the results into an integrated system of models that build across the grade levels.

 Educators responded enthusiastically to this innovation and by the mid-1980s it became clear that teachers needed classroom materials to facilitate implementation.
 Since then the organization has expanded to include a full range of products and support services.

 Dr. Maier and Mr. Rasmussen remained active in the organization as co-directors until their retirement in 1998.
-Dr Maier continues to contribute through his writing, including books, essays, and online materials.
-For more see Gene's Corner .
+Dr. Maier continued to contribute through his writing, including books, essays, and online materials.
+For more, see Dr. Maier's Article Archive.

 Gene was a past president and co-founder of The Math Learning Center, and professor emeritus of mathematical sciences at Portland State University.
 Earlier in his career, he was chair of the department of mathematics at Pacific Lutheran University and later, professor of mathematics at the University of Oregon.

 He had a particular interest in visual thinking as it relates to the teaching and learning of mathematics.
 He co-authored the Math and the Mind's Eye series and developed many of the mathematical models and manipulatives that appear in The Math Learning Center’s materials.

 Gene directed fourteen projects in mathematics education supported by the National Science Foundation and other agencies, made numerous conference and in-service presentations, and conducted in-service workshops and courses for mathematics teachers internationally.